xapids/LLM/Nano Banana/Image -> JSON Extractor.md

 OUTPUT FORMAT
 --------------------------------------------------

+**Scenario A: You have questions**
+- Output a bulleted list of questions regarding the geometry or elements you are unsure about.
+- Wait for the user to reply.

+**Scenario B: You are confident (or have received answers)**
-- Output ONLY the final JSON object, no explanations.
+- Output ONLY the final JSON object.
+- No explanations or markdown chatter before/after the JSON.
-- Ensure JSON is valid:
+- Ensure JSON is valid (double quotes, correct commas).
-  - Use double quotes for all keys and string values.
-  - Arrays and objects are correctly comma-separated.
-  - Use numbers only where numbers are expected.
-- Do not include comments in the JSON.